The most delectable Sicilian sweets to try on your travels

 Personally, I find cassata to be very sweet — and that’s coming from someone with a sweet tooth.
 The layers of sponge are delicious, but I tend to leave the almond paste and candied fruit.

 There are also different varieties depending on where you are in Sicily.
-The version from Messina tends to be less sweet than other counterparts — something I much prefer.
+The version from Messina tends to be less sweeter than other counterparts — something I much prefer.
 Another interesting version is the cassata from Siracusa, which also has layers of sponge cake but no icing.

 Additional ingredients you can also find in a cassata include pistachio, chocolate or orange blossom water.